Which Betting Apps Are Legal in Your State? The 2026 Availability Map

 - Try to register.
 Legal apps detect your location instantly and tell you if your state isn’t supported.
 Registration is free; you lose nothing by checking.

 The reverse test matters more: if an app takes your deposit without caring what state you’re in, that’s not a loophole.
 That’s an offshore site with no US license, and no regulator will help you get money back.
+What that actually costs you, right down to the individual protections you give up, is set out in offshore sportsbooks.

 Why isn’t my favorite app in my state?